What is Once Fired Brass?

 Inspect All Brass

 - ALL brass must be thoroughly inspected and resized.
 Inspect product for correct caliber and primer size, as incorrect caliber or “bad” brass may ship occasionally.
+Not inspecting brass before reloading causes most issues during reloading, and by inspecting first, you will save much time and money.

 - Carefully inspect and resized/decap brass WITH YOUR DIES prior to loading.
 You will need to FULL LENGTH RESIZE prior to loading.
-Accurate reloading is based upon consistency, if you don't reize your brass with your dies prior to reloading, then they are not consistent, and your accuracy will suffer.
+Accurate reloading is based upon consistency, if you don't resize your brass with your dies prior to reloading, then they are not consistent, and your accuracy will suffer.
 US Reloading Supply is not liable for damage to your equipment or weapon under any circumstances.

 - Some brass sizes may include CRIMPED PRIMERS.
 When working with crimped cases, care must be given to ensure the primers are removed correctly and swaged.
 If you do not understand the difference between these types of cases, please contact us for information prior to ordering.